 Then everyone should take a turn sharing one of the recent experiences (positive, negative, or mathy) that they brainstormed ahead of time.
 Whichever one they want to.
 The groups are small enough that you don’t need to rush during your share.

 Once everyone has had a chance to do a first “share”, participants can do a second share or the conversation can evolve in whatever way is natural.
 It’s important for everyone to keep aware of whether everyone is getting a chance to share.
-The person who was in charge of starting the video chat should in particular ensure that everyone has a chance to share.
+You can also spend some time discussing the suggested broad topic of the week.

-The meeting should last approximately one hour.
+Each meeting should last approximately one hour.
 It’s important to wrap up in a timely fashion so that participants can move on with their schedule for the day.
+On the other hand, if your meeting comes to a natural end before the hour mark, it’s okay to end the meeting early.

 After each SUBgroups meeting: